GoThereGit/EvaHan/README.md

 Both English and modern Chinese translations are selected for these texts in the parallel corpus.
 The specific parallel texts provided for this test are as follows.
 The cross-lingual machine translation of Chinese classic texts consists of two parts:
 ## Data Format
 The released data is not tokenized and includes sentences of any length (including empty sentences).
 All data is in Unicode (UTF-8) format.
-The Table below gives an example of the parallel corpus data format:
+The Table1. below gives an example of the parallel corpus data format:
 |Classical-Chinese|Modern-Chinese|
 |:---:|:---:|
 |后妃表|后妃表|